 Here, we give you the lowdown on eight of Taipei’s best-known night markets — how to get there, the best eats, and what makes each of them unique.

 Gongguan Night Market

-Gongguan Night Market exudes a distinct youthful vibe, thanks to its proximity to National Taiwan University.
+Gongguan Night Market exudes a distinctly youthful vibe, thanks to its proximity to National Taiwan University.
 Spread across the side streets between Roosevelt Road and Dingzhou Road, it is Taipei’s largest night market in the South District.
-A go-to hangout place for students, it boasts an array of local and international restaurants and is a hot spot for book sellers.
+A go-to hangout place for students, it boasts an array of local and international restaurants and is a hot spot for booksellers.
 Don’t expect to find many English titles, though.

 The star of Gongguan Night Market’s food scene is the guabao — succulent slices of stewed pork stuffed in a soft white steamed bun.
 Feel free to choose from five different cuts of pork, ranging from lean to fatty.

 How to get there: Take MRT Line 3 (Songshan-Xindian) to MRT Gongguan Station Exit 1.
 You will find the market right outside the exit.